mysociety/theyworkforyou/README.md

 You can also use the badge above to use a prebuild with a basic amount of data.

 This will setup the Docker container and environment.
-Once finished, the link to the site should be avaliable in the ports tab of the terminal panel.
+Once finished, the link to the site should be available in the ports tab of the terminal panel.

 To populate with a minimal amount of data, run `scripts/quick-populate` (about 1 hour).